isomerpages/govtech-mol-vica/index.md

 description: The Singapore Government chatbot that's always here for your questions
 image: /images/hero-05.jpg
 permalink: /
-notification: AlphabotSG is currently in alpha mode and we're continuously improving it
+notification: AlphabotSG is currently in beta mode and we're continuously improving it
 sections:
   - hero:
       title: AlphabotSG